KovaxG/Gyurver/readme.md

 - `/res/anomaly_detection_metrics.pdf` Anomaly detection metrics article

 ### JSON
+- `/api/ping` pings the server and it returns nothing as fast as possible (Get)
 - `/api/videos` list of videos endpoint (Get, Post, Options)
 - `/api/video/#` data about a certain video (Get, Post, Delete)
 - `/api/cokk2020` list of contestants of the 2020 Cokkoles